Academic Interests and Areas of Expertise

 “‘The Erotics of Auschwitz’: Coming of Age in The Painted Bird and Sophie’s Choice.”
 In Witnessing the Disaster: Essays on Representation and the Holocaust, ed.
 Michael Bernard-Donals and Richard Glejzer (Madison, WI: University of Wisconsin Press, 2003).

-2008 International Conference of the Henry James Society Chair: “Race and Nation” Presenter: “Lost in Translation: Strands of Jewishness in ‘The Pupil,’” Newport, RI, July 9-16.
+Panel Chair: “Race and Nation”; Presenter: “Lost in Translation: Strands of Jewishness in ‘The Pupil,’” International Conference of the Henry James Society Newport, RI, July 9-16, 2008.

 Seminar Co-Chair: “Difficult Journeys: Texts That Challenge”; Presenter: “Why Teach Holocaust Texts?”
-Long Beach, CA, April 26.
+ACLA, Long Beach, CA, April 26, 2008.

 - Modern Language Association (MLA)